rethinkdb/rethinkdb-rs/0-about-rethinkdb/technical-comparison-tables.md

 executed in a single
 thread](http://docs.mongodb.org/manual/applications/map-reduce/#concurrency).

-RethinkDB supports multiple MapReduce-like operations: `map`, `reduce`, `groupBy`, `groupedMapReduce` that allow processing data using both ReQL and JavaScript.
+RethinkDB supports MapReduce with the `map` and `reduce` commands, as well as grouped MapReduce with the `group` command.
+MapReduce queries can process data using both ReQL and JavaScript.
 RethinkDB operations are transparently and fully distributed.
 None of these operations require any locks.
 RethinkDB MapReduce functions can be part of chained queries, by preceding, following, or being sub-queries of other operations.

 Neither MongoDB nor RethinkDB support incremental MapReduce by default.